MoinMN/MoinMN/README.md

 ## About me

 I'm Moin Naik.
 I am pursing 🎓 Btech 3rd year in Computer Engineering at Rizvi College of Engineering.
-I love Web Developments  and here is my [portfolio website](https://moinmn.github.io/MoinMN).
+I love Web Developments  and here is my<a href="https://moinmn.github.io/MoinMN" target="_blank"> portfolio website</a>.
 I am also passionate of Java & Python Programming.

 ## Things I am passionate about